mocktomata/mocktomata/packages/mocktomata/DESIGN.md

 # Design note

-The `komondor` project is the entry point to the system.
+The `mocktomata` project is the entry point to the system.
 It is the main partition.

-The SpecAction is the syntax of the finite state machine.
+The `SpecAction` is the syntax of the finite state machine.
-The SpecActions recorded is the finite state machine.
+The actions recorded is the finite state machine.

 ## Instance ID